 A stroke is a medical emergency.
 People should seek emergency treatment if they notice any symptoms.

-The following tips can help prevent blood clots:
+The following tips

 - Move around as soon as possible after being confined to a bed, such as after surgery, illness, or injury.